hobobandy/hobobandy-tips/content/_index.md

 Most of my personal projects can be found on [my Github profile](https://github.com/hobobandy).

+## Awesome Lists

+This section is meant to collect resources for various topics.

 ## Guides

 This section is meant to document setup instructions I've noted down over the years.